x

 “We have designed a 301-room 12-story Hyatt project,” Arnold said.

-The hotel is slated to include a rooftop bar, large restaurant, 24-hour room service and a resort style swimming pool.
-Arnold said the project will go forward, they are just waiting on interest rates and the financial market to improve.
+The hotel is slated to include a rooftop bar, a large restaurant, 24-hour room service and a resort-style swimming pool.
+Arnold said the project will go forward; they are just waiting for interest rates and the financial market to improve.

-Powers said the hope is if one full-service hotel is built, that will encourage other developers to follow suit, putting the Midlands in a better spot to host larger nationally recognized events.
+Powers said the hope is that if one full-service hotel is built, other developers will follow suit, putting the Midlands in a better spot to host larger nationally recognized events.

 Before You Leave, Check This Out